Why Go To Therapy?

 Typically, if we ignore or minimize how we feel at any given time, our suffering ends up becoming bigger and more difficult to address.
 If you are reading this, you are probably feeling ready to face whatever is bothering you, and that takes great courage!
 You may have sought help in the form of advice from a friend or loved one, medication to relieve severe symptoms, or increased your efforts to avoid your pain with substances or screens.
 These strategies are typically helpful for immediate relief, but may not always provide with long-lasting resolution of your problematic symptoms.
 If you are interested in discovering more about what may be underlying your specific form of suffering, I am here to guide you.

-Below are 30 examples of what many people struggle with.
+See the list of 30 things people frequently work on in therapy below.
 You may recognize just one thing you would like some extra support with working on, or you may notice several that show up in your life.
 No matter what, I would like to offer my support in your healing process, and give you the tools you need to make adjustments so you can experience your life more fully, and hopefully with less distress.

 Anger is a very helpful emotion to have.
 We need it to advocate for our needs and recognize when others are violating our dignity.
 However, it can sometimes feel like an over-reaction when past injuries go unresolved and small triggers lead to excessive anger.
 Learn to recognize what is fueling your anger, develop coping resources, increase self-understanding, and respond to others in more constructive ways.